-Architectural Component Component Description Supporting Organization Mars Ascent Vehicle (MAV) The MAV will be the first rocket to launch off the surface of another planet.
+Architectural Component Component Description Mars Ascent Vehicle (MAV) Vehicle The MAV will be the first rocket to launch off the surface of another planet.
 A lightweight rocket, it will transport the Orbiting Sample container-which is the container of sample tubes containing Martian rock, atmosphere, and loose surface material-into orbit around Mars.
 The rocket and enclosed sample container will initially travel to Mars inside the SRL and will remain aboard until loaded with samples and prepped for launch.
 Once the sample container reaches Mars' orbit, the ERO will capture and store it in a secure containment capsule for safe delivery to Earth.
-NASA - Marshall Space Flight Center Earth Return Orbiter (ERO) The ERO spacecraft will locate, intercept, and capture the Orbiting Sample container-a volleyball-sized capsule launched from the surface of Mars carrying samples of Mars' rocks and atmosphere previously collected by the Mars 2020 Perseverance Rover.
-Once the orbiter has completed rendezvous, it will perform a maneuver to capture the Orbiting Sample container and place it within the Capture, Containment, and Return System (CCRS) onboard the orbiter, housed on the upper deck of the spacecraft.
-After flying back to Earth, the Earth Entry System will separate from the orbiter and fly a precision trajectory through the atmosphere down to the landing site.
-In addition to the rendezvous and return mission, the orbiter will provide critical Mars-Earth communications coverage for the Perseverance and sample retrieval missions.
-European Space Agency Capture, Containment, and Return System (CCRS) The CCRS aboard the ERO will capture the Orbiting Sample container in orbit, orient and double seal it, and transfer it into the Earth Entry System-a clean zone-for its journey to Earth.
+Earth Return Orbiter (ERO) D) container-a volleyball-sized capsule launched from the surface of Mars carrying samples of Mars' rocks and atmosphere previously collected by the Mars 2020 Perseverance Rover.
+Once the orbiter has completed rendezvous, it will perform a menouver to conture the Orbiting Sample container and place Capture, Containment, and Return System (CCRS) The CCRS aboard the ERO will capture the Orbiting Sample container in orbit, orient and double seal it, and transfer it into the Earth Entry System-a clean zone-for its journey to Earth.
 NASA - Goddard Space Flight Center Earth Entry System (EES) The Earth Entry System will contain the Orbiting Sample container inside a disk-shaped vehicle with a heat shield for safe entry through the Earth's atmosphere to safely return the samples to the Earth's surface.
 NASA - Ames Research Center and Langley Research Center